 The non-AP STA shall not send a Probe Request frame to the broadcast destination address with the Address 3 field (BSSID) set to the BSSID of a nontransmitted BSSID if it has already received the nontransmitted BSSID profile for that BSSID via a Beacon frame or Probe Response frame sent by the transmitted BSSID since the start of its scanning on that channel.(#21532, #20127, #20242)

-The non-AP STA shall not send a Probe Request frame to the broadcast destination address(#20127) with the SSID field and/or the Address 3 field set to the SSID and/or BSSID, respectively, of an AP for which it has received a Reduced Neighbor Report or Neighbor Report element(#Ed) with the 20 TU Probe Responses Active subfield corresponding to that AP set to 1 and that indicates that the AP is operating in that channel until the FILS Probe Timer reaches dot11FILSProbeDelay.
+The non-AP STA shall not send a Probe Request frame to the broadcast destination address(#20127) with the SSID field and/or the Address 3 field set to the SSID and/or BSSID, respectively, of an AP for which it has received a Reduced Neighbor Report or Neighbor Report element(#Ed) with the Unsolicited Probe Responses Active subfield corresponding to that AP set to 1 and that indicates that the AP is operating in that channel until the FILS Probe Timer reaches dot11FILSProbeDelay.

 The non-AP STA shall not transmit more than one Probe Request frame to the broadcast destination address(#20127) with the Address 3 field set to the wildcard BSSID and the SSID field not set to the wildcard SSID during each 20 TU period scanning the channel(#20210).
 The non-AP STA(#21139) shall not transmit more than three Probe Request frames to the broadcast destination address with Address 3 field set to a non-wildcard BSSID during each 20 TU(#20488) period scanning the channel.